 [This is an edited excerpt from my upcoming book, The Improv Illusionist: Better Scenes through Environment, Object Work, and Physicality.
-Subscribe to our newsletter to get updates on publication.]
+Subscribe to get updates on publication.]

 Improvisers use Object Work to show improvised objects and activities.
 We use that term because we want to avoid calling it “mime”.
 Nobody likes mimes.